 9. Ensure that your Local Zoo does not Import Elephants from the Wild

 Because zoos don't have the space to allow elephants the lifestyle they are adapted for, they neither reproduce nor survive well in captivity.
 It is a disturbing fact that the list of dead zoo elephants gets longer by the day.
 The result is that the number of elephants in captivity in the United States and in Europe is in decline.
-There is growing incentive for zoos to try to acquire more elephants from Africa or Asia.
+As a consequence there is growing incentive for zoos to try to acquire more elephants from Africa or Asia.

 You can help to ensure that elephants are not taken from the wild by making sure that your local zoo does not obtain its elephants from any of the elephant range states.
 Instead demand that your zoo phase out its elephant exhibit or build a sanctuary sized enclosure where elephants basic interests can be met.
 You may want to read Sanctuary for Elephants - Overall Principles, a document launched in December 2011.